 The local government shall cause to be made a map of all sewerage works in its district, on such scale and with such indications of levels and particulars of sewers and other works as may be prescribed, and shall cause such map to be revised from time to time and such additions made thereto as may show any new sewers, drains, and works, and the date of every revision shall be expressed therein.
 A copy of every such map shall be kept in the office of the Chief Health Officer, and another copy shall be kept in the office of the local government, and shall be open at all reasonable times to the inspection of the owner or occupier of any land within the district of the local government.

-[Section 70 inserted by No. 38 of 1933 s.
-27 and 42; amended by No. 28 of 1984 s.
+[Section 70 inserted: No. 38 of 1933 s.
+27 and 42; amended: No. 28 of 1984 s.
 45; No. 14 of 1996 s.
 4; No. 19 of 2016 s.
 100.]

 71. Sewers to be kept cleansed